shaggy005/pwn.mitm.shaunak/shell_variables.md

 ### Steps:

-You created a variable by assigning a value to it.
+I created a new variable by assigning a value to it with PWN=COLLEGE.
+The challenge checked the value of my variable and gave me the flag.

-Example: PWN=COLLEGE

-The challenge checked your variable and confirmed the correct setup, giving you the flag.

 ### What I Learned:

-Variables in bash are set with NAME=value (no spaces around =).

-Once set, you can use them like $NAME.
+I learned that in bash I can set variables using NAME=value with no spaces around the =.
+After that, I can access them with $NAME.

 ## 3. Multi word variables
 ```